 After you complete the steps, you can start using your account using the proper folder name.

-Change profile name with Registry on Windows 11
+Change user folder name with the Registry (advanced)

 If you want to avoid creating a new account, transferring your files, and making other configurations, you may also be able to use the Registry to change the profile folder name.
-However, this is not recommended since you may experience unwanted behaviors.
+However, this is not recommended, as you may encounter unwanted behavior that could negatively affect the account.

-To change the user profile folder name from Registry on Windows 11, use these steps:
+To change the user profile folder name from Registry on Windows 11, follow these steps:

 -